MtlJ1991/BE-FT-northcoders-news-Public/README.md

   1. You need to ensure the following dependencies are installed, as you will need them to ensure this application runs smoothly.

+  2. Run ```  npm i  ``` in the terminal to install all dependencies.

+  3. Make sure you CD into the directory after cloning.

+  4. In your terminal, run 'mongod' to ensure that you are connected, giving you access to the database.

-  2. By using the 'npm i' command you will be able to install everything you need. thirdly you will need to seed your database, you can do this by running: ``` node seed/seed.js  ```
+  5. You will need to seed your database, you can do this by running: ``` node seed/seed.js  ```

-  3. In your terminal, run 'mongod' to ensure that you are connected, enabling you acces to the database.

 ### Usage

   1. To run the database locally run the following command in the terminal: ``` npm run dev  ``` after you have seeded the database.
+  2. If you're not running nodemon, ```  npm run dev  ```  will not work.
+Run ``` npm start  ``` instead.

-  2. In your browser, or POSTMAN connect to  ```  localhost:3000  ```
+  2. In your browser, or POSTMAN connect to:   http://localhost:3000/

 By using this restful api you will be able to see the data that is being returned.